xusd320/downtune.js/README.md

   timeout : 10, // request timeout use seconds
   entry: {    // entry config
     reqOpt : 'https://www.coolapk.com/',
-    link : $ => ({  // crawler will extract urls from webpage by link property and add there urls to crawler urls queue list :  url.resolve(host, $('#navbar-apk a').attr('href')) // 'list' property as a tag for specific classification of some webpage those share some common feature
+    link : $ => ({  // crawler will extract urls from webpage by link property and add these urls to crawler urls queue, $ is a cheerio instance list :  url.resolve(host, $('#navbar-apk a').attr('href')) // 'list' property as a tag for specific classification of some webpage those share some common features
     })
   },
   list : {